eltonsantos/dev-9nama-test/README.md

 ## 💻 Project

-This project was developed for testing in the company 9Nama, in the July 17, 2021.
+This project was developed for testing in the company Nama, in the July 17, 2021.
 The project consists of receiving a csv or txt file, processing the file and adding it to the sqlite database.
 Also, be able to show order details as well as the order total.

 ## 🔖 Layout